MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-deploying-languages-microsoft-365-apps.md

 > [!NOTE]
 > - You must be using Version 2108 or later of Microsoft 365 Apps for enterprise.
-> - We'll begin rolling out support in the Office apps starting with Current Channel in mid-September, followed by Monthly Enterprise Channel in October.
+> - We'll begin rolling out support in mid-September for the Office apps on Current Channel, followed by Monthly Enterprise Channel in October.
 > - Support will be available at a later date for Semi-Annual Enterprise Channel (Preview) and Semi-Annual Enterprise Channel.

 If you're using a local source to deploy Office, we recommend that you use the [AllowCdnFallback attribute](office-deployment-tool-configuration-options.md#allowcdnfallback-attribute-part-of-add-element) in your configuration.xml file.
 This attribute enables you to use the Office CDN on the internet as a backup source location for the language files if they aren't available on your local source.
 For more information, see [Use the Office CDN as a backup source for language packs](#use-the-office-cdn-as-a-backup-source-for-language-packs).